xdevguild/nextjs-dapp-template/README.md

 ### Main assumption for the dapp:

 - it works on Nextjs
-- it uses erdjs 11.* without the dapp-core library. it uses backed-side redirections to hide the API endpoint.
+- it uses sdk-core 11.* without the dapp-core library. it uses backed-side redirections to hide the API endpoint.
 The only exposed one is `/api/multiversx` and it is used only by the dapp internally
 - it uses the .env file - there is an example in the repo (for all configurations, also for the demo config)
 - it uses chakra-ui